 If you are a guitar player, you have probably done it yourself: You are checking out a guitar in an instrument store, strumming away on the strings.
 Did you know playing the opening bars of Stairway to Heaven is banned in the guitar shop?.
 It is a classic song that is easy to play — so “why is stairway to heaven banned in guitar stores”?
-Continue reading if you want to know the answer.
+Moreover, continue reading if you want to know the answer.

 What are the forbidden riffs?